Vincent-Design-Inc/WordPress-GitHub-Startup-Script/README.md

 1. Ensure you have the following prerequisites installed on your system (the script will check to make sure they are installed):
    - Git
    - GitHub CLI (`gh`)
-     - **If you don't have GitHub CLI available, the script will ask to install it with Homebrew (or you can use the following command to`brew install gh`)**
+     - **If you don't have GitHub CLI available, the script will ask to install it with Homebrew (or install it manually with `brew install gh`)**
      - **Make sure you have authorized GitHub CLI using `gh auth login`**

 2. Save the script to a file, e.g., `wp-start.sh`, in your project themes directory and make it executable: